iAdityaNarayanT/secure-share/README.md

 ## Deployment

-The deployment will using this [Github Workflow](https://github.com/zero-share/zero-share.github.io/blob/main/.github/workflows/static.yml) to trigger the Github Action to build the Github Pages.

 For self-host, you can run `npm run build` to build the static files.
 This no need the server side of svelte.

 ## Known Issues

 1. Sometimes your internet will block the Google public STUN server and it may slow.
 I recommend to try to use a different STUN server, can check the list [here](https://github.com/pradt2/always-online-stun/blob/master/valid_hosts.txt).
 2. Sometimes gets blocked by the firewall during sending files.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to the project, follow these steps:

-1. Fork the repository on GitHub.
-2. Create a new branch and make changes.
-3. Test your changes by running `npm run test`.
-4. Ensure your code is properly formatted and linted by running `npm run lint` and `npm run format`.
-5. Commit and the commit message should following [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
-6. Create a Pull Request on the original repository, describing the changes you've made and the problem they solve.

-For feature requests, please open an issue on the GitHub repository to discuss your ideas with the maintainers.

-## License

-This project is 100% open-source.
-[MIT License](https://github.com/ntsd/zero-share/blob/main/LICENSE) - Copyright &copy; 2023 Jirawat Boonkumnerd.